In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 The pseudocode of \emph{help\&tryHalting} is given in Algorithm~\ref{alg:halting} and an illustration appears in Figure~\ref{fig:halting}.
-Each honest party that have not yet decided sends a singed $\textsc{helpRequest}$ to all other parties.
-When an honest party gets an $\textsc{helpRequest}$, the party replies with its \emph{COMMIT} value, but if it gets $t+1$ $\textsc{helpRequest}$ messages, the party combines them to a threshold signature and sends it in a $\textsc{complain}$ message to all.
-When an honest party gets a $\textsc{complain}$ message, it echos it to all parties and continues to the fallback part.
+Each honest party that has not yet decided sends a share signed $\textsc{helpRequest}$ to all other parties.
+When an honest party gets an $\textsc{helpRequest}$, the party replies with its \emph{COMMIT} value, but if it gets $t+1$ $\textsc{helpRequest}$ messages, the party combines the shares to a threshold signature and sends it in a $\textsc{complain}$ message to all.
+When an honest party gets a $\textsc{complain}$ message for the first time, it echos the message to all parties and continues to the fallback part.